Kuzhenkino (urban-type settlement)

-Kuzhenkino (Куже́нкино) is an urban-type settlement in Bologovsky District of Tver Oblast, Russia.
-Population: It is located on the north of the oblast, close to the border with Novgorod Oblast.
+Kuzhenkino (Куже́нкино) is an urban-type settlement in Bologovsky District of Tver Oblast, Russia, located on the north of the oblast, close to the border with Novgorod Oblast.
+Population:

+Kuzhenkino is located on the north of the oblast, close to the border with Novgorod Oblast.

 History

 In 1907, Bologoye - Polotsk Railway was opened, and Kuzhenkino became one of the original stations of the railway.
 At the time, it belonged to Valdaysky Uyezd of Novgorod Governorate.
 In August 1927, the governorates and uyezds were abolished.
 Bologovsky District, with the administrative center in the town of Bologoye, was established within Borovichi Okrug of Leningrad Oblast effective October 1, 1927.
 It included parts of former Valdaysky Uyezd.
 Kuzhenkino became a part of the district.
 On July 23, 1930, the okrugs were abolished, and the districts were directly subordinated to the oblast.
 On January 29, 1935 Bologovsky District was transferred to newly established Kalinin Oblast.

 In 1939, Kuzhenkino was granted urban-type settlement status.
 In 1990, Kalinin Oblast was renamed Tver Oblast.

+The settlement was the location for the 2023 Wagner Group plane crash.
+According to the Russian emergency ministry, a plane en route from Moscow to St. Petersburg crashed near Kuzhenkino on 23 August 2023.
+The flight reportedly contained 10 passengers, among them Russian army officer and alleged Wagner Group co-founder Dmitry Utkin and Wagner Group leader Yevgeny Prigozhin, who led a mutiny in Russia just 2 months prior.